rafaelmdasilva/current-time/README.md

 ## Current Time

-Shows the system time on a 12h format with a toggle button for 24h, followed by a greet, changing the page elements accordingly
+A simple digital clock, shows the system time on a 12h format with a 24h toggle button, followed by a greet, changing the page elements accordingly.

 ### Features